Looking for the best ways to grow productive vegetables and beautiful flowers organically? These Homemade Fertilizer Recipes will help you!

 5. Fish Emulsion

 Treating garden soil with fish emulsion might feel like a bizarre way to boost blooms, but it is not!
-It has been around for a while and a great alternative to harmful chemical fertilizers.
-Moreover, the NPK ratio of fish emulsion is 4:1:1 which makes it great for plants that have a nitrogen deficiency.
+It has been around for a while and is a great alternative to harmful chemical fertilizers.
+Moreover, the NPK ratio of fish emulsion is 4:1:1, which makes it great for plants with a nitrogen deficiency.
 It is one of the best Recipes for Growing Beautiful Vegetables and Flowers.

 - Fish Scraps or Whole Fish

 Step 1: Collect fish scraps and put them in a bucket up to one-third of its height.
 You can also use a whole tilapia fish.

 Step 2: Add organic matter like sawdust or leaf litter to the bucket in equal parts to that of fish scraps.

 Step 3: Add molasses to this mix, as it provides a food source to the helpful bacteria, which are beneficial for the soil.
 Use unsulfured molasses for this.

 Step 4: Fill the remaining space available in the bucket with water.
 Cover the bucket and keep it in a shady spot.